sufyazi/curated-ref-TF-motifs/README.md

 ## Motif Data Sources

 Use the python script `pyjaspar_db_query.py` to get a list of jaspar motif IDs corresponding to whatever filter you set when querying the database.

+Note: For the current footprinting analysis we are doing on TOBIAS (as of 2023-06-23), we are using a compilation of all motifs originating from ChIP-related experimental sources.